cuongpn43/pdsnd_github/README.md

 1. Asks user to specify a city, month, and day to analyze.
     Returns:
         (str) city - name of the city to analyze
+		(str) month - name of the month to filter by, or "all" to apply no month filter
 2. Loads data for the specified city and filters by month and day if applicable.
     Args:
         (str) city - name of the city to analyze
+		(str) month - name of the month to filter by, or "all" to apply no month filter
     Returns:
         df - Pandas DataFrame containing city data filtered by month and day